chef-boneyard/netapp_e-cookbook/README.md

 proxy
 -----
-This recipe will install the SANtricity proxy service on Red Hat Linux 6.
-It doesn't support windows installation currently.
+This recipe will install the SANtricity proxy service on Red Hat Linux 6 & 7, Windows Server 2012 R2 currently.
 It is unavailable for direct download from NetApp's website so you will need to mirror it locally and provide this URL as an attribute.

 NetApp SANtricity Web Services Proxy 1.0	64-bit Linux	103 MB	webservice-01.00.7000.0003.bin